janosh/pymatgen-2-paper/README.md

 ## Repository Structure

-- `paper/`: manuscript source, references, journal template, and generated figures used in the paper.
+- `paper/`: source for a draft version of the manuscript, references, journal template, and generated figures used in the paper.
 - `paper/figs/`: final figure assets included by the manuscript.
 - `fig_scripts/`: reproducible scripts, notebooks, and cached data used to